drexed/lite-command/README.md

 ## Execution

 Executing a command can be done as an instance or class call.
-It returns the command instance in a forzen state.
+It returns the command instance in a frozen state.
 These will never call will never raise an execption, but will be kept track of in its internal state.